CASE HISTORY • Part 1

 Normal globin is made up of 2 α-globin chains, each with 141 amino acids, and 2 β-globin chains, each with 146 amino acids.
 The 4 polypeptide chains form a helical structure with hydrophobic pockets holding 4 heme groups.
 A central cavity between the two β-globin chains houses 2,3-diphosphoglycerate (2,3-DPG) (Figure 7-1).
 This complex structure is essential to hemoglobin function.

 Hemoglobin structure.
-Each hemoglobin molecule is composed of 2 α-globin (light shading) and 2 β-globin chains (dark shading), each of ...
+Each hemoglobin molecule is composed of 2 α-globin (light shading) and 2 β-globin chains (dark shading), ...